-In addition to the parent, a referral may also be made by a principal of a New York City Department of Education (DOE) school or a CPSE administrator.
+In addition to the parent, a referral may also be made by a principal of a New York City Public Schools (NYCPS) school or a CPSE administrator.

 If you are a foster parent, see page 26 for additional guidance.

 Who Can Make a Request for Initial Referral?